A Mexican side sensation everyone will want to try!

 2. The next day, drain and rinse the beans.
 Cover them with fresh water and continue to let soak until tender.
 You will cook them later.

-3. In a large pot or saucepan, saute the onions in the fat until they are soft and translucent.
+3. In a large pot or saucepan, saute the onions in the oil until they are soft and translucent.
 Add the minced garlic and cook for 1-2 minutes.

 4. Add the beans.
-If your beans are without liquid, you may need to add extra water or milk.
+If the beans are too thick, you can add extra water or milk to reach the desired consistency.

 5. Stir in the cumin, paprika, salt, chili powder, and black pepper.
 Allow it all to cook on low heat for 10-20 minutes.